jadbox/gulps/README.md

 ## Linting

 This boilerplate project uses ESLint and the [Airbnb styleguide](https://github.com/airbnb/javascript#ecmascript-6-styles) to lint your source.
 To change the rules, edit the .eslintrc file in the root directory, respectively.

+## Package management

+Gulps has build-in some nice features to always make sure your dependency tree are up to date.

+To check for the latest dependencies, simply run `npm run package:check`.

+If you want to update your packages, you can simply do `npm run package:upgrade`.

+*Note!* Your `package.json` will be automatically updated so make sure you have saved your changes before running this.

+To reinstall all packages, do `npm run package:reinstall`, and to remove all packages  `npm run package:purge`.

+## Pre-commit

+This boilerplate uses a [pre-commit hook](https://www.npmjs.com/package/pre-commit) to ensure that your npm test (or other specified scripts) passes before you can commit your changes.
+This all conveniently configured in your package.json.

 ## Installation